madmurphy/libconfini/MANUAL.md

   /*  Check if parsing has been interrupted by `passfinder()`  */ retval  ==  CONFINI_FEINTR ?
                 printf(
                   "We found it!
-It's the INI element number #%zu!\n", membid
+It's the INI node number %zu!\n", membid
                 )
               :